 - 504. ADVANCED PHYSIOLOGY OF EXERCISE I. 3 cr.
 Exercise physiology and its application to physical conditioning with emphasis on energy metabolism, nutrition, body composition and ergogenic aids.
 Prerequisite: Kinesiology 437 or Approval of Department of Head. - 505.
 ADVANCED PHYSIOLOGY OF EXERCISE II.
 3 cr.
 Exercise physiology and its application to physical conditioning and training with emphasis on the pulmonary system, cardiovascular system, endocrine system, muscular system, aging, and environmental stress.
 Prerequisite: Kinesiology 437 or Approval of Department Head. - 507.
 RESEARCH METHODS IN EXERCISE SCIENCE.
 3 cr.
 Study of principal research methods, significant existing research; and application of research principles to exercise science. - 510.
 EXERCISE PRESCRIPTION AND LEADERSHIP.
 3 cr.
 A concentrated study of various theories, procedures, and techniques of exercise testing and leadership.
 Prerequisites: Kinesiology 437 or Approval of Department Head. - 512.
 EXERCISE ELECTROCARDIOGRAPHY.
 3 cr.
 This course is designed to examine the theory and practice of electrocardiography with emphasis placed on ECG's administered during exercise tests.
 Prerequisite: Zoology 205 or equivalent. - 524.
 EXERCISE SCIENCE PERSPECTIVES FOR SPECIAL POPULATIONS.
 3 cr.
-An examination of specialized exercise science considerations among various groups, with emphasis given to the elderly, females, children, and other unique populations. - 530.
-ADVANCED ANATOMICAL KINESIOLOGY.
+An examination of specialized exercise science considerations among various groups, with emphasis given to the elderly, females, children, and other unique populations. - 527.
+MEASUREMENT AND EVALUATION.
 3 cr.
+Analysis of existing measurements and norms with emphasis on test construction and evaluation.
+The course will include the use of computer statistical analysis program (SPSS) on how to enter data, choose an appropriate statistical tool, and then interpret the results.

+- 530. ADVANCED ANATOMICAL KINESIOLOGY.
+3 cr.
 Detailed investigation of the anatomical and biomechanical systems responsible for human movement. - 538.
 CARDIOVASCULAR PHYSIOLOGY.
 3 cr.
 A comprehensive study of the heart and circulatory systems with particular emphasis placed on both normal and abnormal physiological responses of the cardiovascular system to exercise.
 Prerequisite: Kinesiology 437 or equivalent. - 539.
 CARDIAC REHABILITATION.
 3 cr.
 An examination of the concepts leading to design, implementation, and maintenance of cardiac rehabilitation programs.
 Emphasis is placed on the exercise component of cardiac rehabilitation programs, with attention also given to lifestyle and psychological interventions.
 Prerequisite: 538 or equivalent. - 591.
 DIRECTED STUDY.
 3 cr.
 Maximum, 6 cr.
 Study and/or research of A. Sports Medicine; B. Health; C. Selected topics.
 Prerequisites: Approval of Department Head and Major Professor. - 595.
 PROFESSIONAL INTERNSHIP (EXERCISE SCIENCE).
 3-6 cr.
 On site clinical training for exercise science majors. - 599.
 THESIS.
-3,6 cr.
+3-6 cr.
 Grades of CR (Credit) or NC (No Credit) will be awarded.